Dual Diagnosis Treatment In Knoxville, TN

 What Causes a Dual Diagnosis Disorder?

-For people who are dealing with both an addiction and a mental health condition, it may be difficult for them to understand how they ended up with both conditions.
+For people dealing with both an addiction and a mental health condition, it may be difficult for them to understand how they ended up with both conditions even as they are going through dual diagnosis rehab.
 Research has shown no clear answer to why people end up with a dual diagnosis disorder.
 Doctors have, however, found that three different factors can contribute to this condition.

 - Substance abuse and mental health conditions can both be caused by genetics, stress, and trauma.